The following content has been reviewed by the National Science Foundation.

 The class system for the UNOLS fleet has never had rigid differentiators.
 Each class has an expected primary mission that is matched to the capabilities of the vessels within the class.
 The primary mission of the new Regional Class Research Vessels will be research operations in the coastal ocean ranging from nearshore environments to the outer continental rise.
 The vessels' endurance, draft, ice classification and science mission equipment will be tailored for essential science in these "regional environments" along all US coasts including Alaska.

-If all goes according to plan, the first vessel will receive its UNOLS designation in mid 2021 following a year of shakedown and trials.
+Presently, the first vessel will receive its UNOLS designation in early 2022 following a year of shakedown and trials.
+The second vessel is expected to receive its designation towards the end of 2022.

-As vessels within the UNOLS fleet, RCRV day rates will vary annually depending on factors such as days per year of funded science operations, realized crew salaries and travel, the science missions being supported, transit distances, fuel costs, the need for regulatory activities such as inspections, and maintenance.
+As vessels within the U.S. Academic Research Fleet, RCRV day rates will vary annually depending on factors such as days per year of funded science operations, realized crew salaries and travel, the science missions being supported, transit distances, fuel costs, the need for regulatory activities such as inspections, and both planned and emergent maintenance.
 Using best case/worse case scenarios that assume 220 versus 150 operating days and inflation rates for fuel of 2% versus 4%, estimates of day rates for the RCRVs in 2021 range from about $22,300 to about $28,500 per day of operation.
 These estimates do not include technical services.

 As stated in the project's "System Requirements Document", the vessels shall be "capable of general-purpose interdisciplinary oceanographic research in areas from shallow coastal bays and estuaries to and beyond the continental shelf and slope.
 The ship shall be capable of operating on any ocean worldwide, in a regional research capacity."
 To that end, the project has science and regional input from its "Science Oversight Committee."
 This NSF-approved group is composed of a diverse membership of scientists, operators, and technicians from the East, Gulf, West, and Alaska regions of the United States.
 These members act as a conduit between the science community and the RCRV project team on important issues regarding the vessels' capabilities, requirements, and particular characteristics that might be unique to a specific operating region.